-4Our sample includes all countries which have a population of at least 1.5 million people, a land area of at least 22,500 km2 and have gained independence before 2000.
+&lt;sup>4Our sample includes all countries that have a population of at least 1.5 million people, a land area of at least 22,500 km, and have gained independence before 2000.
 Smaller states typically only have one administrative layer and are not well captured by our approach.
 To document that this is the case, we compiled time-varying administrative data on these countries as well.